 We could also fire a musket or a cannon or be prisoner for a day, if we were so inclined!

 Wow!
 If you've made it this far, I'm impressed.
 The best is yet to come!

-From Louisbourg, we drove south to Halifax for its fascinating historic sites, like the Citadel, the Maritime Museum of the Atlantic, Government House and more fabulous seafood meals at Salty’s, the Bicycle Thief (twice, it was so good) and McKelvie’s.
+From Louisbourg, we drove south to Halifax for its fascinating historic sites, like the Citadel, the Maritime Museum of the Atlantic, and Government House.
+We had more fabulous seafood meals at Salty's, the Bicycle Thief (twice, it was so good) and McKelvie's.

 Halifax gave us our fill of early Canadian history, which was one of the reasons for going to Nova Scotia.
 We spent several hours in the Maritime Museum, learning about the Halifax Explosion and the wreck of the Titanic.